danielealbano/uber-coding-challenge-departures-time/README.md

 The code hasn't been developed following a test driven approach because I don't have specific knowledge of the mocha framework

+*2015/12/23, at about 20.30 GMT+1, the Nextbus's CDN, Incapsula, began to block the requests sending back some html and/or causing redirection loops.
+After digging deeper, I discovered they were sending two cookies (visid_incap_{NUMBER1} and incap_sess_{NUMBER2}_{NUMBER1}) to try to detect and block automated requests.
+I workarounded it doing a request to read the cookies but a few hours later they disabled the check and, right after, I removed the code.
+If the predictions webservice fails may depend on this*

 ### Requirements

 * [Node.js](http://nodejs.org/) >= 5.3.0